 And when you take off the stencil you have a stunning design.

 But moving onto my design which was Geometric Triangles.
 This was labor-intensive and I didn’t have to apply so much masking tape as I ended up etching only the sides and not the entire tabletop.

 I used this particular Etch Cream but you could use any etching cream for that matter.

 So the texture of the Etch cream is thick.
 Scoop out the etching cream from the bottle I just used disposable utensils and apply the cream where you want the etching to appear.

 After that let it sit for almost 15 minutes.

 When the 15 minutes are up, scoop up all the cream that is on the table and put it back in the original bottle.

 That is the best part about this product that you can re-use this cream as much as you want or put it back in the bottle and it will give the same results every SINGLE time.

-Swipe with a clean cloth when you have finished and Voila you’re all Done.
+Swipe the tabletop with a clean cloth when you have finished and Voila you’re All Done.